mottosso/Qt.py/README.md

 Using the OS path separator (`os.pathsep`) which is `:` on Unix systems and `;` on Windows.

+##### Site Config

+If you need to expose a module that isn't included in Qt.py by default or wish to remove something from being exposed in Qt.py you can do so by creating a QtSiteConfig module.
+This  module needs to be importable at the time that Qt is imported.
+If Qt.py can import QtSiteConfig, it will call `QtSiteConfig.update_common_members(_common_members)` this function takes a dictionary of Qt Module names and the Classes in that module that are exposed in Qt.py.
+You can modify this dict to remove or add Qt modules and return the updated dictionary.
+See [/examples/siteConfig/QtSiteConfig.py](/examples/siteConfig/QtSiteConfig.py)

 <br>

 ##### Compile Qt Designer files